Mo-GH/simple-java-maven-app/README.md

 mvn help:describe -Dcmd= dependency:get

-Command 			Description
+Command: mvn help:effective-pom
-mvn help:effective-pom		Invoking effective-pom goal of help plugin(tool)
+Description: Invoking effective-pom goal of help plugin(tool)

 Task details:
 Displays the effective POM as an XML for this build.
 This is also helpful to know what currently plugins (either bound to a phase or tool plugins) are available/installed.
 Please invoke  mvn help:describe -Dplugin= help to see all goals available with help plugin.